Greenlight's Einhorn slams oil frackers at Sohn conference

 Pioneer shares closed Monday at $168.33 a share, down 1.88 percent.

-Einhorn also mentioned EOG Resources Inc, which he called the “father fracker,” Concho Resources, Whiting Petroleum Corp and Continental Resources Inc.
+Einhorn also mentioned EOG Resources Inc (EOG.N), which he called the “father fracker,” Concho Resources (CXO.N), Whiting Petroleum Corp (WLL.N) and Continental Resources Inc (CLR.N).

 Einhorn was one of the few investors at the conference who unveiled a short bet, as most other investors put forth ideas that investors can buy and hold.